aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 CPython 2 has a `compiler` module in 4500 lines of Python, seemingly included just for fun.
 For the compiler that's normally run see `compile.c` and `symtable.c`; there's also the optimizer `peephole.c`.

+For much tighter tail-swallowing, one good start is John McCarthy's classic one-page self-interpreter, in "A Micro-Manual for LISP -- Not the Whole Truth".